gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Its motors roared as it braced a hand on the cobbles and heaved itself back upright.

-Commmander Leaf raised his arms over his head and brought them down and around in a great clap right in front of where his belly button would have been if he'd had one.
+Special Leaf raised his arms over his head and brought them down and around in a great clap right in front of where his belly button would have been if he'd had one.